 - An audio/video recorder/camera - a smartphone or tablet with recording capability will do - to record important parts of the lesson, and take pictures of the correct bow hold and playing position for yourself & your child.

 - Parents will need to read the book Nurtured By Love by Shinichi Suzuki.
 Reading this book is a key to understanding the Suzuki method, which we will be using.
-Although originally written in Japanese, this book is available in multiple languages, so most parents should be able to find a translation in their native language.
-Other books may be recommended and will give more information as well as practical advice from those who have studied the Suzuki Method before us.
+Although originally written in Japanese, this book is available in multiple languages, and most parents should be able to find a translation in their native language.
+Other books may be recommended and will give more information as well as practical advice from those who have studied music before us.

 - Optional is purchase of a music stand.
 I recommend something with a solid desk that is also designed to be portable, like the Manhasset Voyager (which also comes in a short version), or the Peak SMS-20, (or the SMS-30, -40 or -50) music stands.